stevemao/awesome-git-addons/README.md

 ```
 $ git graft development
+Switching to master.
-Your branch is up-to-date with 'origin/master'.
+Your branch is ahead of 'origin/master' by 2 commits.
+  (use "git push" to publish your local commits)
+Grafting development into master.
 Merge made by the 'recursive' strategy.
- package.json | 2 +-
+ feature | 0
- 1 file changed, 1 insertion(+), 1 deletion(-)
+ 1 file changed, 0 insertions(+), 0 deletions(-)
+ create mode 100644 feature
-Deleted branch development (was 64b3563).
+Deleted branch development (was 6a022ba).
 ```

 ### publish